tweedegolf/storage-abstraction/README.md

 The key `bucketName` is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

 If the call is successful `value` will hold the public url to the file (if the bucket is publicly accessible and the authorized user has sufficient rights).
-If you add a key `useSignedURL` or just `signedURL` and set it to `true` a presigned URL will be returned.
+If you add a key `useSignedURL` or just `signedURL` and set it to `true` a signed URL will be returned.

 This method is particularly handy when you want to store files while they are being processed; for instance if a user has uploaded a full-size image and you want to store resized versions of this image in the storage; you can pipe the output stream of the resizing process directly to the storage.